shaqs5/Articles/7zip.md

-# Using 7zip to zip files by implementing windows command prompt processor in your VB Program
+# Using 7zip to zip files in your VB Program

 Before you could start please download and install the 7-zip from [http://www.7-zip.org/](http://www.7-zip.org/) You can install in any path you like I installed it in “C:\Program Files\7-Zip”